 Karen and her husband John have been married for 42 years.
 They have three grown children and two grandchildren.
 They live on 27 acres of pasture, woods and ponds outside of Warrenton with their 4 dogs and 6 horses.
 Karen sees coaching as a calling and an honor.
 Karen loves to ride her horses, hike, read, sing, go out to eat, and hang out with her family and friends.

 Tony is the CEO of Saving Sight and has been in nonprofit leadership for 22 years.
-He is an active lay leader and a long-time member of Liberty United Methodist Church, recently earning his MDiv from United Theological Seminary.
+He is an active lay leader and a member of Platte Woods United Methodist Church, recently earning his MDiv from United Theological Seminary.

 He also serves as a member of the Missouri Conference Mission Council.
 Tony has a passion for leadership, serving as a coach for pastors and staff as well as helping to make the simplified structure work effectively for local churches.